cymnyon/My-Fridge/README.md

 6. Open your web browser and navigate to http://localhost:5000 to access the application.

 ## Feedback and Support
 I am committed to continuously improving **My Fridge** to meet your needs and expectations.
-If you encounter any issues or have suggestions for new features, please don't hesitate to reach out to me.
+If you encounter any issues or have suggestions for new features, please don't hesitate to reach out.
 Your feedback is invaluable in making this app even better.

 Thank you for choosing **My Fridge** to help you preserve and organize your memories and interests.
 I hope you enjoy using the app!